bliebeskind/AnnotDB/README.md

 ===========

-This module allows you to upload transcriptomes and attendent annotations into a sqlite3 database.
+This module allows you to upload transcriptomes and attendent annotations into a SQLite database.
 If you find yourself making transcriptomes frequently and would like to keep them organized, then this module might help.
 It also allows you to share your transcriptome with GUI-only users without having to set up a blast server.
 Simply load up your transcriptome and annotations, and